 The information that is provided on the documents includes but is not limited to:

 - Full names

 - Phone numbers

 - Driver’s license number

-Sometimes the information on the police report is a matter of fact and of opinion.
-For example, the date and time of the accident are a matter of fact.
+Sometimes the information on the police report is a matter of fact and of opinion. for example, the date and time of the accident are a matter of fact.
 Fault determinations are the opinions of the responding officer.
-After receiving the police report and doing their own investigation, the insurance companies will come to their own conclusion about who was at fault.
-Sometimes the outcome that the officer has made and the insurance company has made as to who was at fault is the same and sometimes it is different.
+After receiving the police report and doing their own investigation, the insurance companies come to their own conclusion as to who is at fault.
+Sometimes the findings of who is at fault differentiate in the police report and the insurance report.

 Amending a Report

-Sometimes the information that is provided on the police report is not accurate.
-In certain circumstances, it is possible to amend a police report.
-Amending a factual error is a very simple process, but amending a disputed fact by the drivers as well as the police report, us usually a more difficult task.
+Sometimes the information the police provide in their report is not accurate. in certain circumstances, it is possible to amend a police report.
+Amending a factual error is a very simple process.
+However amending a disputed fact by the drivers as well as the police report, us usually a more difficult task.

 If you are suffering from injuries and need representation, please contact us today.
 A personal injury attorney in our office would love to speak with you.
 Consultations are free.